Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Evaluation

 \subsection{Reasoning Workloads with Short Input Context}

 We evaluate \projname{} on AIME25~\cite{aime25} and CodeElo~\cite{quan2025codeelo}, spanning both math and coding domains.
-These benchmarks are characterized by concise input contexts (e.g., 182.0 tokens on average for AIME25) and extensive chain-of-thought reasoning outputs (averaging 19,680 tokens\footnote{Generated by Qwen3-8B and measured with its tokenizer.})~\cite{wei2022chain}.
-Datasets are replayed until a stable decoding throughput is measured.
-We set $\gamma$ and sparse ratio for each design following \S\ref{sec:design:hyperparam} (see Appendix~\ref{sec:append:hyperparam} for the hyperparameter configurations).
+These benchmarks are characterized by concise input contexts (e.g., 182.0 tokens on average for AIME25) and extensive chain-of-thought~\cite{wei2022chain} reasoning outputs (averaging 19,680 tokens\footnote{Generated by Qwen3-8B and measured with its tokenizer.}).
+Datasets are replayed until a stable decoding throughput is measured (Appendix~\ref{sec:append:measure}).
 All the experiments are run on a single H100 GPU, with the maximum batch size set to 128, which we found is enough to saturate the available KV cache capacity.

-\textbf{Overall decoding throughput.} Figure~\ref{fig:result_math_code} shows that \projname{} achieves a 1.25--2.70$\times$ decoding throughput improvement over vLLM.
+\textbf{Overall decoding throughput.} Figure~\ref{fig:result_math_code} shows that \projname{} achieves a 1.25$\times$--2.70$\times$ speedup in decoding throughput over vLLM.
 MagicDec-Stream remains the most competitive baseline, largely due to its lightweight query-agnostic KV selection strategy.
 MagicDec-Quest performs consistently worse than MagicDec-Stream, as its query-aware KV selection incurs high overhead that outweighs the benefits from its higher drafting accuracy.
-SpecExtend achieves a lower drafting accuracy compared to MagicDec-Quest, as it decides KV pages based on the last accepted token before drafting and does not update them. \projname{} outperforms MagicDec-Stream by 1.15--1.23$\times$, as \projname{} achieves higher drafting accuracy with comparable KV selection overhead.
+SpecExtend achieves a lower drafting accuracy compared to MagicDec-Quest, as it decides KV pages based on the last accepted token before drafting and does not update them. \projname{} outperforms MagicDec-Stream by 1.15$\times$--1.23$\times$, as it achieves higher drafting accuracy with comparable KV selection overhead.

 For gpt-oss-20b, all self-speculative decoding methods yield relatively smaller speedups over vLLM.
 This stems from the model's architecture, where only half of the transformer blocks employ full attention.
 Consequently, applying sparse attention only reduces the per-drafting step latency to 48\% of the vanilla decoding latency.